coreservice-io/daemon/README.md

 # Service

-Install app as system service, support Linux and Darwin
+Install app as system service [support Linux and Darwin]

 Precompiled files in /build

 daemon-darwin-amd64<br />
 daemon-linux-amd64<br />
 daemon-linux-arm64<br />
+daemon-linux-arm32<br />

 If you need other system files, please compile it yourself.